YuBlum/stark-lang/README.md

 end;
 ```

-Using the `@` operator on a function that returns a `meta` will not only call the function but inject the `meta` AST into the main AST:
+Using the `@` operator on a function that returns a `meta` will not only call the function, but also inject the `meta` AST into the main AST:
 ```py
 def gen_square_fn : @() meta => $code end
   def square(T : number, a = T) T => a*a;